 Do I need a car in Zambia?

 Yes.
-A four-wheel drive vehicle, in particular, is very useful in Zambia.
-The roads are not in good order and any car one purchases will take punishment.
-There is a public transport system, and it is well worth the experience, but it does not give the flexibility required for doing very much.
+A four-wheel-drive vehicle, in particular, is very useful in Zambia.
+The roads are not in good order and vehicles take a lot of punishment.
+There is a public transport system, but it's not really up to scratch, and most expats own their own cars.
+It also makes exploring the country a lot easier.

 Will I be safe in Zambia?

-Unlike some of its neighbours, Zambia has not experienced the same level of violence or ethnic strife and is a relatively safe destination.
-Most expats report feeling safe in their homes, although vigilance goes a long way and it does not hurt to invest in good home security.
-Road safety will likely be the biggest safety concern for expats living in Zambia and defensive driving is a must.
+Zambia is a relatively safe destination.
+Although most expats report feeling safe in their homes, vigilance goes a long way, and it does not hurt to invest in good home security.
+Road safety will likely be a concern for expats living in Zambia, so defensive driving is recommended.

 Are there decent schools for my children?

 There are good private schools in Zambia, but the country’s public schooling system is inadequate.
 The majority of expats living in Zambia send their children to an international school.
-There are a number of international schools in Lusaka for expats to choose from; these mostly follow the British or American curricula.
+There are a number of international schools in Lusaka for expats to choose from, most of which follow British or American curricula.

 What about healthcare in Zambia?

-Zambia’s public healthcare system is not up to the standards that most Western expats would be used to and should be avoided.
-There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats being evacuated to South Africa or to Europe, where there are far superior healthcare facilities.
+Zambia’s public healthcare system is not up to the standards that most Western expats would be used to and should be avoided if possible.
+There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats evacuated to South Africa or another nearby country, whose healthcare facilities are far superior.